 Not sure how anyone coming to Ft.
-Riley would be unaware of this, however I always seem to run into a few.
-Manhattan, KS is home to Kansas State University (Go Wildcats!
-Beat KU!) and everything is purple.
-I have legitimately never seen more purple stuff in my life.
-Purple shirts, purple cars, purple flags…get used to seeing this color.
+Riley would be unaware of this, however I always seem to run into a few, but Manhattan, KS is home to Kansas State University (Go Wildcats!
+Beat KU!).
 With every major Midwestern university comes football, of course!
 Your Fort Riley Bucket List will not be complete without attending at least one home game.
 Wildcats fans are serious about their tailgating, so be sure to get there a few hours early; pop out the portable grill and cooler and enjoy the day with some friends.

 Right and Up Tip: On game days, the town is empty, so if you're not at the game, you can use this as a good opportunity to grab a quiet lunch.
 Try to avoid any of the streets surrounding the stadium on game days as they will be packed with pedestrians and roadside parking.

 Ok, so you can now talk intelligently about KSU football and a few other Fort Riley-isms, but your local knowledge would not be complete without a full briefing on Aggieville, aka The Ville.
 Aggieville encompasses a 6 square block area right outside of KSU along Anderson Ave.
 In it you will find plenty of college-age bars and restaurants to include some of our favorites: Taco Lucha, Thai Noodle, Radina's Coffeehouse and Varsity Donuts.
 Aggieville is also the focal point for many of the annual festivities like The Nothing Festival and Fake Patty's Day.